dwave-examples/feature-selection-cqm/README.md

 ### Parameters

-These are the parameters of the problem:
+These are the constants of the problem based on the nonlinear solver:

 - `num_features`: the number of features to select
-- `redund_val`: used to determine factor applied to redundancy terms
+- `redund_value`: used to determine factor applied to redundancy terms
   - 0: features will be selected as to minimize the redundancy without any consideration to quality
   - 1: places the maximum weight on the quality of the features

 ### Variables
-- `x_i`: binary variable that shows if feature `i` is selected
+- `X_Binary`: binary variable that shows a list of which features are selected(1) and not selected(0)

 ### Objective
 The objective function has two terms.
 The first term minimizes the correlation between